AustinCodingAcademy/alumni-gitbook/2019-summer/3-job-search.md

 What's your ideal tech role?
 Here are some characteristics to consider:

-* Type of role
+* Type of role / job title
 * Industry
+* Company (size, startup vs. established, reputation/reviews, etc.)
+* Location
 * Product - what do you want to build?
-* Company (size, startup vs. established, etc.)
+* Technologies (programming languages, tools, etc.)
-* Location
+* Job requirements and pre-requisites
+* Position level (entry-level, senior, management, etc.)
 * Team culture (size, development/release cycle, "pager duty", etc.)
 * Company culture (diversity, benefits, flexible schedule, etc.)
+* Mentorship and growth opportunities
 * Compensation
-* Anything else that is important to you
+* Anything else that is important to you...

 When looking for open positions, cast a wide net.
 Don’t limit yourself to only “software engineer” roles.